nodejs/node/src/README.md

 [`Environment`][] instance.
-The restriction of using a single event loop is not inherent to the design of Node.js, and a sufficiently committed person could restructure Node.js to provide e.g. the ability to run parts of Node.js inside an event loop separate from the active thread’s event loop.
+The restriction of using a single event loop is not inherent to the design of Node.js, and a sufficiently committed person could restructure Node.js to provide e.g. the ability to run parts of Node.js inside an event loop separate from the active thread's event loop.

 <a id="environment"></a>